 - 25% inflight savings on food and beverages

-- Earn an anniversary companion certificate each anniversary year good for one guest at $99 (plus taxes and fees) after spending $20,000 on purchases, and your account remains open for 45 days after your anniversary date
+- Earn an anniversary companion certificate each anniversary year good for one guest at $99 (plus taxes and fees) after spending $20,000 on purchases; your account must remain open for 45 days after your anniversary date

 How valuable is the American companion certificate?

-- It’s only valid for travel within the lower 48 (the Alaska one is valid for travel anywhere Alaska flies)
+- It’s only valid for travel within the lower 48 (the Alaska Airlines companion certificate is valid for travel anywhere Alaska flies)

 - It’s only valid for a roundtrip ticket in economy